 Doctors use criteria set in 2010 by the American College of Rheumatology (ACR) to diagnose the syndrome.
 According to these rules, you have fibromyalgia if both of the following are true:

 - you experience constant pain in all four quadrants of the body (left and right sides, above and below the waist) for at least three consecutive months

-In May 2010, the ACR published an update to their 1990 report that established the diagnostic criteria for fibromyalgia.
-While the ACR still recognizes the importance of tender points, the new report decreases their significance in the diagnostic process.
-Instead, the ACR has proposed a new widespread pain index (WPI) that involves a checklist of 19 areas of the body.
+Prior to the 2010 diagnostic criteria, the ACR report was from 1990.
+The 2010 update established new criteria for fibromyalgia.
+While the ACR still admits the importance of tender points, this new report decreases their diagnostic role.
+The ACR proposed a widespread pain index (WPI) that involves a checklist of 19 areas of the body.
 If the patient has felt pain in the specific area in the past seven days, a check is made and a score of 1 is given.
-The checks are added up for a possible score between 0 and 19.
+Your doctor adds these checks for a score between 0 and 19.